 The University of Kansas offers distance learning opportunities for students living across the United States.
 Pursuant with the U.S. Department of Education's regulation (34 C.F.R. § 600.9) regarding distance learning in the United States, the University of Kansas must obtain authorization from each state in which KU distance learning programs are offered.
-The University must also comply with the distance learning regulations established by each state and post notifications and disclaimers as necessary.
-A current list of notifications and disclaimers is found below.
+The University must also comply with the distance learning regulations established by each state.

 Authorization (also known as licensure, approval, or registration) does not constitute a state's endorsement of the University of Kansas, distance learning courses or degree programs.